Inclement Weather Procedure

 When inclement weather is likely, students should make sure they bring their laptops, chargers, and necessary books/notebooks home.
 When the school is closed because of inclement weather, the building will be closed and students will not be able to access their lockers.

-3. Asynchronous assignments are assignments that are completed by each student independently.
+Asynchronous assignments are completed by each student independently.
 If classwork is being completed asynchronously, teachers will post all materials by 10 AM.
 Virtual day assignments are due the same day at 7 PM, unless stated otherwise by the teacher.

 Questions?